VirtuallyCreative/virtuallycreative-core/content/thank-you.md

 hide_title: false
 sections:
   - type: hero_section
-    content: >
+    content: >+
-      Virtually(Creative) is a solo freelance operation that appreciates your business!
+      Virtually(Creative) is a solo freelance operation and appreciates your business

     actions:
       - label: Back to Main
         url: /